 Although a slimmer version, the Trident still features some serious diver styling, including lever stoppers with teeth for adjusting the outer dial.

 Auto racing has its own brand of romance, steeped in the smell of burning fuel, breakneck speed, and the thrill of victory.
-Whether you’re into racing down the freeway in your souped-up sports car, or just like to change your own oil, racing watches can help bring some of that excitement into your every day.
+Whether you’re into racing down the freeway in your souped-up sports car, or just like to change your own oil, racing watches can help bring some of that excitement into your day.
 Best worn more casually, dressier models look great with a quarter-zip sweater and dress trousers.